Bam92/abelmbula/content/blog/learn-git-quick/index.md

 published: true
 ---

 Git is a fantastic tool that every modern developer should know no matter the language they use.
-It tracks changes to your source code so that you don't loose any history of your project.
+It tracks changes to your source code so that you don't lose any history of your project.

-In this tutorial I want you learn the fundamental notions of Git and how you can host your code online on Github so that you can share it with the world.
+In this tutorial I want you to learn the fundamental notions of Git and how you can host your code online on Github so that you can share it with the world.

 ## Getting Started